-This Cert 4 level disability course – CHC43115 Certificate IV in Disability qualification is delivered in Parramatta.
+This Certificate IV level disability course – CHC43115 Certificate IV in Disability qualification is delivered in Parramatta.
 It reflects the role of disability support workers in a range of community settings and clients’ homes, who provide training and support in a manner that empowers people with disabilities to achieve greater levels of independence, self-reliance, community participation and wellbeing.
 Support workers promote a person-centred approach, work without direct supervision and may be required to supervise and/or coordinate a small team.

 - Disability Officer – Day Support

 - Disability Support Worker

 No licensing, legislative or certification requirements apply to Certificate IV in Disability qualification at the time of publication.
 However, all students will be required to have a working with vulnerable people and police check before commencing work placement.

 - Good understanding of English